 - after long periods of bed rest

-Around half of all people who develop a pulmonary embolism do so while they’re in hospital.
+Around half of all people with a pulmonary embolism get it during a long stay in hospital.

-- pregnancy – your risk is increased for up to six weeks after giving birth
+- are pregnant – your risk is increased for up to six weeks after giving birth

-- taking some forms of hormone-based contraception or hormone replacement therapy (HRT).
-Your chances of developing a blood clot are very small if you’re taking the contraceptive pill or HRT, and your health care professional will consider your individual risk before prescribing them.
+Your chances of developing a blood clot are very small if you’re taking the contraceptive pill or HRT, and your health care professional will consider your individual risk before they prescribe them.

 Less commonly, you might have a condition that causes your blood to clot more easily than normal, such as cancer.
 Cancer treatments such as chemotherapy and radiotherapy can also increase the chances of blood clots.

 Routine testing for genetic risk of blood clots is not recommended.
 But in certain circumstances if you have a confirmed diagnosis of pulmonary embolism, your doctor may recommend a blood test to look for inherited conditions which increase the risk of clots.
 They may be more likely to suggest this if there is a family history of pulmonary embolism or deep vein thrombosis (DVT) and if you are due to stop anticoagulation treatment.

 If you’re suspected to have a pulmonary embolism (PE) you should have an assessment to confirm the diagnosis.
 On this page we explain the different tests you might have if you’re suspected to have a pulmonary embolism.

 Read how a pulmonary embolism is often treated.
 We also have information on recovering from a pulmonary embolism and what you should expect.